 Can You Choose More Than One Marketing Strategy?

 Yes!
 You can choose more than one strategy.
 The way to do this is to choose a PRIMARY marketing strategy.
 This would be your cornerstone strategy.
 The one that you do most often and the one that every other strategy or tactic feeds into.

-For example, if you choose a “content marketing” strategy, you can purchase Facebook ads to drive cold traffic to your content and then when new visitors see your content, they can leave their email to receive some value-added bit of information.
+For example, if you choose a “content marketing” strategy, you can purchase Facebook ads to drive cold traffic.
+When new visitors see your content, they can leave their email to receive some value-added bit of information.

 If you have this type of marketing funnel set up, you are primarily running a content marketing strategy that is supported by email marketing (a direct marketing strategy).
 In this case, you are using email as content.
 And your email marketing is supporting your content marketing strategy.

 Choose Tactics That Support Your Marketing Strategy

 Let’s get to the tactics that support your marketing strategy.
-Tactics are those specific turn-by-turn elements that drive your marketing activities toward your ultimate goal based on the marketing strategy you’ve selected.
+Tactics are those specific turn-by-turn elements that drive marketing activities toward your ultimate goal based on the marketing strategy you’ve selected.